National Bal Shree Honour

-Detail of Bal Shree
+Etymology

-In Hindi the word 'Bal' means a child and 'shree' denotes fame and also used as an aura of glory.
-Shree also stands for Goddess of Wealth and Goddess of Knowledge.
-The epithet ‘Bal Shree’ was considered to be the most appropriate for defining the attributes of those very creative young ones, who possess unmatchable qualities, unique approach and innovative ways and thereby they not only enrich the society but also cover themselves with glory.
-Such children are an asset to the society and therefore, it was considered to honour them as Bal Shree.
+In Hindi the word 'bal' means a child and 'Shree' denotes fame and also used as an aura of glory.
+Shree is also a name for Lakshmi, the goddess of wealth and knowledge.

 History

 Bal Shree Scheme was conceived in 1993.
 After working out its modalities, it was finally launched in 1995.

 It was last in the year 2020 for the year 2015 and has since been discontinued.

 Areas of creative expression

 The Bal Shree Honour is awarded to creative children in the age group of 9–16 years in the following areas of expression.